gcallah/BookReviews/jones.md

 indistinct good, lends its support to a biographical approach to his philosophy."
 (12-13)

-Jones’s contention above is imprecise: if B’s arguments for immaterialism are wrong, they do not lend support to *anything*: they are simply mistakes.
-If we except a false proposition as a  premise in an argument, then “from falsehood anything follows.”
-But if B’s arguments *are* correct, then they lend support to analyzing the work of *any* philosopher biographically.
+Jones’s contention above is imprecise: if Berkeley's arguments for immaterialism are wrong, they do not lend support to *anything*: they are simply mistakes.
+If we except a false proposition as a  premise in an argument, then "from falsehood anything follows."
+But if Berkeley's arguments *are* correct, then they lend support to analyzing the work of *any* philosopher biographically.
 And thus I will treat them, which raises the question:
 How about